-EXAMPLE At your job, there have been a lot of new projects going on, and management has recently hired some new people.
-You've been asked to do a little bit of training or mentoring of one of these people, and you're a little bit uncomfortable with the way this relationship is going.

-At a recent team meeting, your trainee shares an idea, presenting it as his own.
-Everybody's quite impressed with this idea, but it was your idea originally.
-You now feel really betrayed and like you're not getting the credit you should be getting at work.
+⇒ EXAMPLE At your job, there have been a lot of new projects going on, and management has recently hired some new people.
+You've been asked to do a little bit of training or mentoring of one of these people, and you're a little uncomfortable with the way this relationship is going.
+At a recent team meeting, your trainee shared an idea, presenting it as his own.
+While everyone is impressed, this was actually your idea.
+Now you feel betrayed because you're not getting the credit for this work.

-EXAMPLE You have recently had to work a little extra, so your nine-year-old son doesn't have a place to go after school.
-In order to save money on daycare, your spouse suggests that his sister take care of your son.
-You feel a little uncomfortable because your sister-in-law's household has different rules about screen time than your household does, but you agree.
-You drop your son off over there after school, and this seems to be working out in terms of saving money.

-But today your son came home and was talking about a movie he watched there; this is the kind of movie you do not allow him to see.
+→ EXAMPLE You have recently had to work a little extra, so your nine-year-old son doesn't have a place to go after school.
+In order to save money on daycare, your spouse suggests that their sister take care of your son.
+You feel a little uncomfortable because things are a bit loose over at your sister-in-law's, but you agree.
+You drop your son off after school, and things seem to be working out in terms of saving money.
+But, today your son came home and talked about a movie he watched over there, and it's a movie that you did not want him to see.
 Now that you know this incident has happened, you're not comfortable with your sister-in-law providing this after-school care for your son.